With buy-ins so high for some stocks, how can the average person ever hope to invest?

 The investor still owns the same amount of stock in dollars, because the value of those shares will simultaneously drop by one-third.
 Sometimes, the company will just transfer you cash in exchange for any fractional shares remaining so you don’t have to worry about it.

 Company Merger & Acquisition

 A company merger or acquisition may also result in the creation of fractional shares.
 When one company acquires another, they may offer their shareholders the option for a stock merger (as opposed to cash merger).
 With a stock merger, investors will receive a “conversion ratio,” which is the ratio that converts the shares of the company being acquired.

-DRIPs also produce fractional shares.
-Companies offer DRIPs to investors as a way to reinvest in that company’s dividend-paying stock.
-When a stock pays out a cash dividend to its shareholders, the DRIP reinvests the money back into the stock, even if the amount of the dividend isn’t enough to purchase an entire share.
+Dividend Reinvestment Plans or DRIPs can also produce fractional shares.
+Companies can offer DRIPs to investors as a way to reinvest in that company’s dividend-paying stock.
+When a stock pays out a cash dividend to its shareholders, the DRIP reinvests the money back into the stock automatically, even if the amount of the dividend isn’t enough to purchase an entire share.
 DRIPs are a popular option because they don’t often have trading commissions or other brokerage fees.

 Another option is to buy fractional shares using a mutual fund.
-Though a mutual fund is not a stock, it could be a fund that holds many stocks, and mutual funds might allow for the purchase of fractional shares.
+Though a mutual fund is not a stock, it could be a fund that holds many stocks.
+Some mutual funds might allow for the purchase of fractional shares.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.